 The market did pare some losses on Thursday, with U.S. crude up 30 cents at $50.58 and Brent crude bouncing 43 cents to $53.54 a barrel.

-Wall Street had been side-swiped by the retreat in oil, with energy stocks losing 2.5 percent in their worst performance since mid-September.
+Wall Street was expected to open a bit lower again though having been side-swiped the previous day by the retreat in oil which slashed 2.5 percent off energy stocks .
+That was their worst performance since mid-September.

 Interest rate-sensitive real estate stocks also took a hit after the ADP employment report showed private payrolls surged by 298,000 last month, far above expectations.

 Tom Porcelli, chief U.S. economist at RBC Capital Markets, said the report was so strong that only a truly dire payrolls report on Friday would deter the Federal Reserve from hiking U.S. interest rates next week.

 “There is almost no number that would stop them,” said Porcelli.
 “It would take an extreme event for the Fed to take a pass at this point.”

 Indeed, he noted the ADP surprise meant there was a real chance payrolls could beat expectations, perhaps by a lot.